-Household hazardous waste is one of the most harmful things in the home.
+Household hazardous waste is one of the most harmful things in our homes.
 If not stored and disposed of properly, it can have horrible negative effects on you, your family, and anyone you invite into your home.
-It can also affect garbage disposal workers if placed in normal household waste, as it may expose them to harmful products which they aren’t prepared for[sc:1].

 What is household hazardous waste?

-Basically, household hazardous waste is anything which can’t be disposed of in normal waste channels, or which has to be treated in a certain way first.
-Something may be considered hazardous if it can catch fire, react, or explode, or if it is corrosive or toxic to human health or surrounding ecosystems[sc:2].
+Basically, household hazardous waste is anything substance which can’t be disposed of in normal waste channels or which has to be treated in a certain way first.

 Some of the objects that are usually classified as hazardous are:

 - Engine oils, antifreezes, and other automotive liquids